Nonprofit leaders talk candidly about what they need to succeed

 “We put this together because it’s really hard to get candid feedback from people you fund,” said Boyadzhiev.

-Panel members Andrew DeFranza, executive director of Harborlight Community Partners; Jadihel (Jadi) Taveras, head of school at Esperanza Academy; Felicia Pierce, chief program officer at North Shore Community Development Coalition and Tiffany Nigro, executive director of Pettengill House, shared their own, very honest perspectives on the five major themes revealed in the CEP report, which include:
+Panel members Andrew DeFranza, executive director of Harborlight Homes; Jadihel (Jadi) Taveras, head of school at Esperanza Academy; Felicia Pierce, chief program officer at North Shore Community Development Coalition and Tiffany Nigro, executive director of Pettengill House, shared their own, very honest perspectives on the five major themes revealed in the CEP report, which include:

 - Understanding the needs of the constituents that nonprofits are serving is essential.